-Instructors: Fleming, Keaveny

-ENGIN 296MA Master of Engineering Capstone Project 2 Units This course is the first of a sequence of two capstone project courses for candidates of the Masters of Engineering degree.
+Instructor: Beliaev Communications for Engineering Leaders: Read Less [-] ENGIN 296MA Master of Engineering Capstone Project 1 - 5 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 This course is the first of a sequence of two capstone project courses for candidates of the Masters of Engineering degree.
 Students engage in professionally oriented independent or group research or study under the supervision of a research advisor.
 The research and study synthesizes the technical, environmental, economic, and social issues involved in the design and operation of complex engineering devices, systems, and organization.

-Rules & Requirements

-Prerequisites: Acceptance into the Master of Engineering program

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.
-This is part one of a year long series course.
-A provisional grade of IP (in progress) will be applied and later replaced with the final grade after completing part two of the series.

-ENGIN 296MB Master of Engineering Capstone Project 3 Units This course is the second of a sequence of two capstone project courses for candidates of the Masters of Engineering degree.
+Master of Engineering Capstone Project: Read More [+] Rules & Requirements Prerequisites: Acceptance into the Master of Engineering program Hours & Format Fall and/or spring: 15 weeks - 1-5 hours of seminar per week Additional Details Subject/Course Level: Engineering/Graduate Grading: The grading option will be decided by the instructor when the class is offered.
+Master of Engineering Capstone Project: Read Less [-] ENGIN 296MB Master of Engineering Capstone Project 1 - 5 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 This course is the second of a sequence of two capstone project courses for candidates of the Masters of Engineering degree.
 Students engage in professionally oriented independent or group research or study under the supervision of a research advisor.
 The research and study synthesizes the technical, environmental, economic, and social issues involved in the design and operation of complex engineering devices, systems, and organizations.

-Rules & Requirements

-Prerequisites: 296MA

-Hours & Format

-Fall and/or spring: 15 weeks - 4 hours of seminar per week

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.
-This is part two of a year long series course.
-Upon completion, the final grade will be applied to both parts of the series.

-ENGIN 298A Group Studies or Seminars 1 - 6 Units

-Advanced group studies or seminars in subjects which are

-interdisciplinary in the various fields of engineering or other sciences

-associated with engineering problems.
-Topics which form the basis of

-seminars will be announced at the beginning of each semester.

-Rules & Requirements

-Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.

-Hours & Format

-Fall and/or spring: 15 weeks - 1-6 hours of seminar per week

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.

-ENGIN 298B Group Studies or Seminars 1 - 6 Units Advanced group studies or seminars in subjects which are interdisciplinary in the various fields or engineering or other sciences associated with engineering problems.
+Master of Engineering Capstone Project: Read More [+] Rules & Requirements Prerequisites: 296MA Hours & Format Fall and/or spring: 15 weeks - 1-5 hours of seminar per week Additional Details Subject/Course Level: Engineering/Graduate Grading: The grading option will be decided by the instructor when the class is offered.
+Master of Engineering Capstone Project: Read Less [-] ENGIN 298A Group Studies or Seminars 1 - 6 Units Terms offered: Fall 2015, Fall 2014, Fall 2013 Advanced group studies or seminars in subjects which are interdisciplinary in the various fields of engineering or other sciences associated with engineering problems.
 Topics which form the basis of seminars will be announced at the beginning of each semester.
-Rules & Requirements Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Group Studies or Seminars: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit.
+Hours & Format Fall and/or spring: 15 weeks - 1-6 hours of seminar per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.

+Group Studies or Seminars: Read Less [-] ENGIN 298B Group Studies or Seminars 1 - 6 Units Terms offered: Spring 2016, Fall 2015, Spring 2015 Advanced group studies or seminars in subjects which are interdisciplinary in the various fields or engineering or other sciences associated with engineering problems.
+Topics which form the basis of seminars will be announced at the beginning of each semester.
+Group Studies or Seminars: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 0 hours of seminar per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
+Group Studies or Seminars: Read Less [-]